kg3/MMM/README.md

 ## Cletus Bottums, Taxi Driver (Kurt Gibbons)
 ### Trailer Park: Summer Gardens, Lot 13
 ### Gemini - Birthday: June 7
-### Cletus' love for games and the ability to adapt to different situations are characteristic of Geminis.
+### Cletus' love for games and the ability to adapt to different situations are characteristic of Geminis. [astrology reading](./readings/bottums.md)
 Cletus Bottums runs the only taxi service in town — "I'll Get Ya There".
 Cletus spends most evenings shuttling the residents of the four trailer parks in town to the "Rebel Yell Waterin' Hole" or the "Spotted Stag Dance Hall".
 Cletus loves to play games and often leaves notes for others to find.